DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/4 Events/initNewRow.md

 ---
 ---
 ##### shortDescription
-Raised before a new row is added to the widget.
+Raised before a new row is added to the UI component.

 ---
 Main article: [onInitNewRow](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/onInitNewRow.md '{basewidgetpath}/Configuration/#onInitNewRow')